 - i.
-Federally Qualified Health Center (FQHC) partnership with Baltimore Medical System, Inc. This partnership preserved service area access to primary (adult internal medicine, OB/GYN, and Pediatrics) for the uninsured and underinsured in Southwest Baltimore region. - ii.
-Morrell Park Wellness Center: A faith-based partnership provides health screening and preventive education classes for residents in Morrell Park community. - iii.
-Red Dress Sunday: Comprehensive annual health education event in partnership with faith-based churches targeted to African-American women to address disparities screening, diagnosis, and treatment for heart disease.
+Federally Qualified Health Center (FQHC) partnership with Baltimore Medical System, Inc. This partnership preserved service area access to primary care (adult internal medicine, OB/GYN, and Pediatrics) for the uninsured and underinsured in the Southwest Baltimore region. - ii.
+Morrell Park Wellness Center: A faith-based partnership that provides health screening and preventive education classes for residents in the Morrell Park community. - iii.
+Red Dress Sunday: Comprehensive annual health education event in partnership with faith-based churches targeted to African-American women to address disparities in screening, diagnosis, and treatment for heart disease.
 In 2008, Saint Agnes Hospital collaborated with Providence Hospital to expand this event into areas of Price George's County and Washington, D.C. - iv.
-African American Heritage Festival and African American Men's Health Conference: Events providing screenings, education and counseling.
-Addressed the health disparities that exist in the African American Community (cancer and cardio vascular disease). - v.
-Woman to Woman, Heart to Heart: Event co-sponsored with Mid-Atlantic Cardiovascular Foundation focusing on heart health awareness geared towards African American Women.
-The event provided screenings, education and counseling to nearly 100 women.
+Annual Breast Cancer Awareness Event: An educational community outreach initiative called "Ladies' Night Out" every Autumn, to coincide with Breast Cancer Awareness Month in October.
+The event is held at an off-site location and is attended by an average of 200 women from Baltimore and Howard County.
+It features speakers and panel discussions by survivors, nurses, and physicians from our Cancer Institute.
+In addition, there are vendors offering services and resources to attendees to educate